petercole-401-advanced-javascript/notes/README.md

 - 02-10-2020 2:35pm - Repo created

 ## Credits and Collaborations
-Used .gitignore, .eslintrc, .eslintignore from 401 config folder, and README design and MIT License from 301
+Used .gitignore, .eslintrc, .eslintignore from 401 config folder, and README design and MIT License from 301, grabbed some instructional text from canvas lab write up